Table of Contents

 Some even wear lilac as an amulet, burn dried lilacs as incense, and sprinkle the petals around their homes to dispel negative energies.

 It’s a tradition in Russia to hold a sprig of lilac over newborns, in hopes of showering them with wisdom.

 It’s fascinating that lilac is regarded as one of the 50 fundamental herbs of Chinese medicine.
 In fact, the flower has antiseptic qualities and can be made into a tonic to relieve cough and constipation.
 Their oils can also be utilized as herbal remedy for bacterial infections, skin diseases, rashes and cuts.

 During springtime, lilac fills the garden with relaxing, sweet scent.
-No wonder the essential oil from the flowers is commonly incorporated in perfumes, soaps, bubble baths and cosmetics.
+No wonder the essential oil from the flowers is commonly incorporated in perfumes, soaps, bubble baths and cosmetics; we recommend this lilac oil, which does a wonderful job of preserving the fragrance.
 Since they have astringent properties, they’re commonly made into cold infusions to use as a toner for the face.

 In Arts and Literature

 In 1872, French painter Claude Monet highlighted the beauty of the bloom in his paintings Lilacs in the Sun and Lilacs, Grey Weather.
 Also, Impressionist painter Vincent van Gogh depicted the flowers in his Lilac Bush painting in 1889.